TheClimateCorporation/squeedo/README.md

 * **:dequeue-limit** - the number of messages to dequeue at a time; default 10
 * **:max-concurrent-work** - the maximum number of total messages processed concurrently.
 This is mainly for async workflows where you can have work started and are waiting for parked IO threads to complete; default num-workers.
 This allows you to always keep the CPU's busy by having data returned by IO ready to be processed.
 Its really a memory game at this point -- how much data you can buffer that's ready to be processed by your asynchronous http clients.
 * **:client** - the SQS client used to start the consumer.
 By default an SQS client is created internally using instance credentials, but a client can be passed in to be used.
 This allows you to use a client you may have already created with some specific properties (e.g. manually overridden AWS credentials).
+* **:exceptional-poll-delay-ms** - the length of delay when a listener gets an exception while polling SQS (default is 10 seconds).

 ## Additional goodies